Proper nutrition for diseases of the nervous system. Muscular dystrophy

 5) as a result of exposure to physical, chemical and mechanical factors.

-At the same time, dystrophic changes are also observed in the organs.
+At the same time, dystrophic changes are observed in the organs.

-With cachexia, fatty tissue in the epicardium, retroperitoneal space, in the perirenal region disappears, diffuse decalcification of the bones is noted, accompanied by pain.
+With cachexia, fatty tissue in the epicardium, retroperitoneum, and perinephric region disappears, and diffuse decalcification of bones is noted, accompanied by pain.

-On the basis of etiology, they are distinguished exogenous cachexia And cachexia of endogenous origin.
+Based on etiology, they distinguish exogenous cachexia And cachexia of endogenous origin.

 The most common cause of exogenous cachexia is malnutrition in quantitative and qualitative terms.
-This leads to alimentary dystrophy and alimentary cachexia.
-Exogenous cachexia includes poisoning with drugs of arsenic, lead, mercury, fluorine, as well as beriberi, beriberi, sprue, pellagra, rickets and developing in chronic stage radiation sickness.
+This leads to nutritional dystrophy and nutritional cachexia.
+Exogenous cachexia includes poisoning with arsenic, lead, mercury, fluorine, as well as vitamin deficiencies - beriberi, sprue, pellagra, rickets and developing in chronic stage radiation sickness.

-In most cases, the patient has no subcutaneous fatty tissue, flabbiness and atrophy of skeletal muscles are noted, hands hanging “like whips”, the stomach is drawn in, sunken eyes, dry hair, fall out, brittle nails, teeth become loose and fall out, skin is dry, flabby, without signs turgor, folded or taut like a mummy, of a pale earthy hue.
-Pigmentation of the skin, hemorrhages, furunculosis, friability of the gums, stomatitis phenomena, clouding of the lens, etc. are often observed.
+In most cases, the patient has no subcutaneous fatty tissue, sagging and atrophy of the skeletal muscles are noted, the arms are hanging “like whips,” the stomach is retracted, the eyes are sunken, the hair is dry and falling out, the nails are brittle, the teeth become loose and fall out, the skin is dry, flabby, without signs. turgor, folded or stretched like a mummy, pale earthy in color.
+Skin pigmentation, hemorrhages, furunculosis, loose gums, stomatitis, clouding of the lens, etc. are often observed.
 Sometimes weight loss reaches such an extent that patients resemble a skeleton covered with skin; in some cases, swelling and dropsy of the cavities are observed.
-Cachexia is usually accompanied by general hypotension, hypotension of skeletal muscles, a sharp decrease in vascular tone, arterial hypotension.
-Patients are indifferent to the environment and to themselves, are in a state of prostration, stupor, intelligence is sharply reduced.
-Usually they lie, move with difficulty, while the movements are sluggish, slow.
-Sexual function drops sharply, amenorrhea occurs in women.
-Often there is oliguria, and in the edematous form of polyuria.
+Cachexia is usually accompanied by general hypotension, hypotension of skeletal muscles, a sharp decrease in vascular tone, and arterial hypotension.
+Patients are indifferent to the environment and to themselves, are in a state of prostration, numbness, and their intelligence is sharply reduced.
+Usually they lie down, move with difficulty, and their movements are sluggish and slow.
+Sexual function drops sharply, and women experience amenorrhea.
+Oligouria is often observed, and in the edematous form, polyuria.

 7. Mental disorders

-Mental disorders of patients with cachexia are very diverse.
-In the initial stage, asthenia develops with a predominance of irritable weakness (see above), and with deterioration general condition apathy (insensitivity, indifference) begins to prevail.
-Apathetic Syndrome - mental disorder, in which there is complete mental emptiness, mental and physical weakness, exceptional poverty of the affective sphere up to its complete blockade (“paralysis of emotions”).
+The mental disorders of patients with cachexia are very diverse.
+In the initial stage, asthenia develops with a predominance of irritable weakness (see above), and with worsening general condition apathy (insensitivity, indifference) begins to predominate.
+Apathetic syndrome – mental disorder, in which there is complete mental emptiness, mental and physical adynamia, exceptional poverty of the affective sphere up to its complete blockade (“paralysis of emotions”).

 Clinic of apathetic syndrome

-Patients are indifferent both to their own personality and to the surrounding phenomena of life.
-Desires, desires and aspirations are absent.
-With the most pronounced depth of damage to emotional reactions, the weakening of all mental manifestations a state of apathetic stupor develops.
-At the same time, there are no signs of mobilization of attention, intellectual tension.
-The patient lies on his back, all muscle groups are relaxed, his eyes are constantly open, his gaze is directed into space, without fixing on anything.
-Night wakefulness is characteristic - “awake coma” or “death with open eyes” (Jaspers (K. Jaspers)).
-With a less pronounced apathetic syndrome, patients are lethargic, if they give, then monosyllabic answers.
+Patients are indifferent to both their own personality and the surrounding phenomena of life.
+There are no desires, drives or aspirations.
+With the most pronounced depth of damage to emotional reactions, weakening of all mental manifestations a state of apathetic stupor develops.
+At the same time, there are no signs of mobilization of attention or intellectual tension.
+The patient lies on his back, all muscle groups are relaxed, the eyes are constantly open, the gaze is directed into space, not fixating on anything.
+Night wakefulness is characteristic - “waking coma” or “death with open eyes” (Jaspers (K. Jaspers)).
+With a less pronounced apathetic syndrome, patients are lethargic and, if at all, give monosyllabic answers.
 Consciousness is preserved, but attention is disoriented.

-Etiopathogenesis apathetic syndrome is most typical for protracted symptomatic somatic psychoses in tuberculosis, malaria, typhoid, beriberi, wound sepsis, endocrine disorders, brain damage during trauma, tumor, epidemic encephalitis, etc. Apathetic syndrome develops as a result of severe depletion of the body's reactive forces with the development cachexia and involvement in the process of the diencephalon with impaired conduction of impulses between the cortex and subcortex in organic diseases brain.
-In the pathological and anatomical picture, there is a predominance of toxic-degenerative processes in the mesenchymal elements of the brain (M. E. Snesarev).
+Etiopathogenesis apathetic syndrome is most typical for prolonged symptomatic somatic psychoses with tuberculosis, malaria, typhus, vitamin deficiencies, wound sepsis, endocrine disorders, with brain damage during injury, tumor, epidemic encephalitis, etc. Apathetic syndrome develops as a result of severe depletion of the body's reactive forces with the development cachexia and involvement of the interstitial brain in the process with disruption of the conduction of impulses between the cortex and subcortex during organic diseases brain.
+The pathological and anatomical picture shows the predominance of toxic-degenerative processes in the mesenchymal elements of the brain (M. E. Snesarev).

-Diagnosis put on the basis of the clinical picture.
+Diagnosis placed on the basis of the clinical picture.

-Stunning is a form of obscuration of consciousness, manifested by a decrease in consciousness and its devastation.
+Stunning is a form of stupefaction, manifested by a decrease in consciousness and its devastation.
 Stunning occurs in various diseases that cause disorders of the central nervous system.

-The main signs of stunning are difficulty in perceiving external influences due to an increase in the excitability threshold of analyzers, narrowing of comprehension of the surrounding world due to slowing down of thinking and weakening of analysis and synthesis, passivity of thinking due to a decrease in volitional activity, weakening of the memorization of current events, followed by amnesia.
-Unlike other states of clouding of consciousness, there are no productive psychopathological symptoms during stunning, such as hallucinations, delirium.
+The main signs of deafness are difficulty in perceiving external influences due to an increase in the threshold of excitability of the analyzers, a narrowing of comprehension of the surrounding world due to a slowdown in thinking and weakening of analysis and synthesis, passivity of thinking due to a decrease in volitional activity, weakened memorization of current events with subsequent amnesia.
+Unlike other states of stupefaction, during stupor there are no productive psychopathological symptoms, such as hallucinations and delusions.

-According to the depth of violation of the clarity of consciousness, the following degrees of stunning are distinguished:
+Based on the depth of disturbance of clarity of consciousness, the following degrees of stunning are distinguished:

 2) doubtfulness;

-Obnubilation- fogging, clouding of consciousness, - the mildest degree of stunning.
-The patient's clear consciousness is periodically disturbed by a short-term, within a few seconds or minutes, state of slight stupor: the perception and comprehension of the environment becomes foggy and fragmentary, the activity of thinking and motor skills decreases.
+Nullification- fog, confusion, - the mildest degree of stun.
+The patient's clear consciousness is periodically disrupted by a short-term, for several seconds or minutes, state of mild stupor: perception and comprehension of the environment becomes foggy and fragmentary, the activity of thinking and motor skills decreases.
 The patient becomes less talkative.

-Doubtfulness- pathological drowsiness - a deeper and longer stupor.
-Perception external stimuli difficult: does not respond to weak stimuli; only intense stimuli are perceived (loud conversation, intense light), but the reaction to them is slow and quickly exhausted.
+Doubtfulness– pathological drowsiness – deeper and more prolonged stupor.
+Perception external stimuli difficult: does not respond to weak stimuli; Only intense stimuli are perceived (loud conversation, intense light), but the reaction to them is slow and quickly exhausted.

-The comprehension of surrounding events is superficial, their comparison with past life experience is limited, orientation in place, time and space is upset.
-Speech is sluggish, laconic, movements are slow, fatigue sets in quickly; responds inadequately to difficult questions and tasks or does not respond at all.
-The patient himself does not show interest in others, most of the time lies passively with eyes closed, half asleep.
+Understanding of surrounding events is superficial, their comparison with past life experience is limited, orientation in place, time and space is disrupted.
+Speech is sluggish, laconic, movements are slow, fatigue sets in quickly; reacts inadequately or not at all to complex questions and tasks.
+The patient himself does not show interest in others, most of the time he lies passively with eyes closed, half asleep.

-Sopor- unconsciousness, insensibility - pathological hibernation, deep stupor.
-The patient lies motionless, with his eyes closed, his face is amimic, speech contact is impossible.
-Strong stimuli (strong sound, bright light, painful stimuli) cause undifferentiated, stereotyped defensive reactions.
+Sopor– unconsciousness, insensibility – pathological hibernation, deep stupor.
+The patient lies motionless, with his eyes closed, his face is amicable, and speech contact is impossible.
+Strong stimuli (strong sound, bright light, painful stimuli) cause undifferentiated, stereotypical defensive reactions.

-Coma (deep sleep), coma- turning off consciousness.
+Coma (deep sleep), comatose state– switching off consciousness.
 The patient has no reactions even to the strongest stimuli.
-In the initial stages, unconditional reflex reactions are possible (pupillary, corneal reflexes, reflexes from the mucous membranes), which disappear after a while.
+In the initial stages, unconditional reflex reactions are possible (pupillary, corneal reflexes, reflexes from the mucous membranes), which disappear after some time.

 There are also special forms of deep stunning in the form of apallic syndrome, or akinetic mutism.

-Etiology and pathogenesis not fully explored.
+Etiology and pathogenesis have not been fully studied.
 Stunning can be caused by exogenous and endogenous factors.
-Exogenous factors include alcohol, carbon monoxide, and others; endogenous factors include uremia, intoxication, traumatic brain injury, intracranial tumors, inflammation, and circulatory disorders in the brain.
+Exogenous factors include alcohol, carbon monoxide and others, endogenous factors include uremia, intoxication, traumatic brain injury, intracranial tumors, inflammatory processes and circulatory disorders in the brain.

-Stunning occurs with a decrease in excitability nerve cells the cerebral cortex, when the activity of the second and then the first signal system is inhibited.
-A diffuse decrease in cortical activity occurs either as a result of damage to the cortical structures of the brain, or in connection with a violation of stimulation of the cerebral cortex from the reticular formation.
+Stunning occurs when excitability decreases nerve cells cerebral cortex, when the activity of first the second and then the first signaling system is inhibited.
+A diffuse decrease in cortical activity occurs either due to damage to the cortical structures of the brain, or due to impaired stimulation of the cerebral cortex from the reticular formation.

-Treatment aimed at the underlying disease that caused the dysfunction of the brain.
-Auxiliary therapeutic effect have psychostimulants such as amphetamine, as well as metabolic drugs such as nootropics, glutamic acid.
+Treatment is aimed at the underlying disease that causes dysfunction of the brain.
+Auxiliary therapeutic effect psychostimulants such as amphetamine, as well as metabolic drugs such as nootropics, glutamic acid.

-Forecast depends on the nature of the disease during which the stunning occurs.
-An unfavorable prognosis is more often expected.
+Forecast depends on the nature of the disease during which stunning occurs.
+Most often the prognosis is poor.

 Clinical picture

-The main clinical symptoms of dystrophy in children are: weight and height lag; delayed psychomotor development; decrease in body resistance; dyspeptic disorders.
+The main clinical symptoms of dystrophy in children: weight and height retardation; delayed psychomotor development; decreased body resistance; dyspeptic disorders.

-In most cases, the body weight of a child with dystrophy is reduced, but its increase is also possible.
-The degree of weight loss can be different, up to a sharp lag.
-Weight gain is possible with water retention in the body.
-Children are lethargic, inactive, their reaction to the environment is reduced.
-There is a tendency to various infections: purulent rashes on the skin, acute respiratory diseases, pneumonia, etc. With dystrophy, clinical signs of vitamin deficiency develop.
-Dysfunction of the gastrointestinal tract is manifested by frequent stools and the composition of feces.
+In most observations, the body weight of a child with dystrophy is reduced, but it is also possible that it may increase.
+The degree of weight loss can vary, up to a sharp lag.
+Weight gain is possible due to water retention in the body.
+Children are lethargic, inactive, and their reaction to their surroundings is reduced.
+There is a tendency to various infections: purulent skin rashes, acute respiratory diseases, pneumonia, etc. With dystrophy, clinical signs of vitamin deficiency develop.
+Dysfunction of the gastrointestinal tract is manifested by frequent bowel movements and stool composition.

 Severe intrauterine malnutrition is divided into four clinical forms: